-As the title suggests, Who? asks the viewers to speculate on the identity behind this sculptural installation.
-The work can be seen as a monument in doubt.
-Its apparent incompleteness and lack of identity grants agency to the viewers.
-They may imagine that the boots belong to a specific historical figure or they may wish to make up new stories about them.
-The patina and the historical appearance seem to suggest that they have already been ‘walking’ for quite some time.
-Who is the work about and what is the story behind its presence-cum-absence?
-Beyond the question of identity, the work challenges the viewers to question who has the right to be represented in the public space.
-We live and walk inside the fiction that we call ‘the city’.
-We read and write about the metropolis, thereby contributing to its narratives.
-But who is visible?
-Who has a voice and who has the authority to write these stories?
+As the title suggested, Who? asked viewers to speculate on the identity behind this sculptural installation.
+The work could be seen as a monument in doubt.
+Its apparent incompleteness and lack of identity granted agency to the viewers.
+They could imagine that the boots belonged to a specific historical figure or invent new stories about them.
+The patina and historical appearance seemed to suggest that they had already been ‘walking’ for quite some time.
+Who was the work about, and what was the story behind its presence-cum-absence?

 Iván Argote (b.
 1983, Bogota, CO) was born in Bogotá, Colombia, but lives and works in Paris nowadays.
 Argote explores public visual language through his artistic practice.
 With site-specific installations, sculptures and video, he examines our relationship with the public space, its limits and the inclusion and exclusion of various voices.